-Compensation and benefits of temporary, unclassified unrepresented, represented, management service and executive service positions will be established in compliance with the applicable Department of Administrative Services compensation plans, DOJ compensation policy, and all applicable provisions of collective bargaining agreements.
+Oregon state government is committed to fair employment practices and non-discrimination, including pay equity, for all employees.
+To accomplish that, the Department of Justice relies on Policy and Pay Equity Project guidelines set out by the Department of Administrative Services (DAS).
+Compensation and benefits of temporary, unclassified unrepresented, represented, management service and executive service positions will be established in compliance with the applicable DAS compensation plans and policy, state law, DOJ compensation policy, and all applicable provisions of collective bargaining agreements.